 - Does your heart beat too fast, too slow, or irregularly?

-- what makes your symptoms worse
+- What makes your symptoms worse?

-- what makes your symptoms better
+- What makes your symptoms better?

-With the help of your doctor, isolate potential triggers or times where your symptoms become worse.
+With the help of your doctor, try to determine things that trigger your symptoms, or times when your symptoms become worse.
 These may be stressful situations at work, home, or school.
 They may also be personal relationships or conflicts.
-Triggers may be substances like caffeine, nicotine, and alcohol.
+Triggers may be substances such as caffeine, nicotine, and alcohol.

 Adopt a Healthy Lifestyle

 Nicotine and caffeine are stimulants that may cause an increased heart rate.
 The same goes for some over-the-counter medicines and illegal drugs.
 Alcohol may also affect your heart rate.
 Avoiding these and eventually cutting them out of your life altogether may reduce symptoms and episodes of arrhythmia.
 It will also reduce your chances of dealing with health issues, such as heart disease and cancer, in the future.

 If your arrhythmia or symptoms need medical attention, you should have a reaction plan designed for your specific needs.
 This may mean taking medication as soon as you begin feeling symptoms, or using a well-rehearsed exercise or maneuver to help get your heart back into rhythm.
 Work with your doctor to ensure you are giving yourself the best opportunity to recover from the symptoms in a healthy way.